mysmartbus/php-touch-mpd-client/how_to_use/database.md

 ![Screenshot of database tab](./database_tab.png)

 1. The path to the list of displayed artist, albums, and songs.
- You can also this path to locate an artist, album, and song in MPDs music directory.
+ You can also use this path to locate an artist, album, and song in MPDs music directory.

 2. The number of directories that can be found inside the current path.
 3. Displays how many songs are in this directory.